Public involvement (UK health initiative): Origins and funding

 The mention of the UK's National Health Service has led to uncertainty whether or not there need be public involvement other than in state-funded health and care research.
 However, by 2020, a number of privately funded studies had started to have PI, some co-funded with NIHR and some with a charity.
 By 2017 most charities involved in UK health and care research had active public involvement staff and committees, with hundreds, even thousands of PI volunteers.
 For instance, Parkinson's UK says "Everything we do [in research] is driven by people affected by Parkinson's."
 Also, the larger health / care charities in particular have increasing interest in public involvement with commercial research.
 By 2019 too, NIHR had started to research working with the private sector on health and care research, with public involvement.
 By the end of 2020, they had set up the first five Patient Recruitment Centres (PRCs) which are the first ″NIHR-funded research facilities to be 100% dedicated to delivering late-phase commercial research″.

-Even so, as of 2020, there is meaningful (and, therefore, effective) public involvement in only a small proportion of health and care research.
-That's mainly because, however much good will there may be, PI is still very new and uncoordinated, and any organisation wanting to take it on properly needs a large number of volunteers.
+Even so, as of 2020, there is meaningful (and, therefore, effective) public involvement in only half of health and care research.
+That's mainly because, however much good will there may be, PI is still very new and uncoordinated, and any organisation wanting to take it on properly needs quite a large number of volunteers.

 Other relevant public sector health and care research organisations in the UK are: